tasket/wyng-backup/README.md

 in `--dest` is all there is to the archive path.
 It also means accessing an alpha1 or alpha2 archive will require you to either include those dirs explicitly in your --dest path or rename '../wyng.backup040/default' to something else you prefer to use.

-* Encryption is still considered a new feature and various crypto modes are available for testing, with `--encrypt=xchacha20-t3` currently being the default.

-Currently the testing designations of the new modes are:

-- `xchacha20-t2` — Using a 192-bit random nonce; fast.
-- `xchacha20-t3` — Using HMAC-SHA256(rnd||msg) function; safe.
-- `xchacha20-t4` — Using HMAC-SHA256(rnd||hash) function; see below.
-- `xchacha20-tc` — Counter based; fast with certain risks.
-See issue [158](https://github.com/tasket/wyng-backup/issues/158).
-- `off` — Turns off Wyng's authentication and encryption.

-Note that the _t2, t3 & tc_ modes use methods recommended by the _libsodium_
-project, the experts on encryption using the XChaCha20 cipher.
-The _t4_ mode is an attempt to combine the best aspects of safety and speed (issue [161](https://github.com/tasket/wyng-backup/issues/161).

-Of course, Wyng still works with BYOE (bring your own encryption) and can turn off its own internal encryption.

 * Testing goals are basically stability, usability, security and efficiency.
 Compatibility is also a valued topic, where source systems are generally expected to be a fairly recent